shiv-jetwal90/Multi-Client-Chat-Server-Using-Python/README.md

 # Multi-Client-Chat-Server-Using-Python
-This is simple chat system using socket Programming. first I create Tcp Server.
+This is simple multi client chat system using socket Programming. first I create Tcp Server.
 Now two client can connect via IP of Tcp server.
 Then they can chat together.